 For $0 donors or Users

-These are your contacts who have not donated in the past — use this segment to turn contacts into first time donors.
+These are your subscribers who have not donated in the past — use this segment to turn subscribers into first-time donors.

 For the $-$$ donors

-This list is your smaller and/or newer donor pool.
+This segment is your smaller and/or newer donor pool.
 These people have expressed interest and engaged with your organization by giving in the past, but are not among your “all-star” donors (yet).

 Fundraising Emails by Donation Behavior